cuongndc9/cep-service/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
+> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
 <!-- INSPIRATIONAL_QUOTE_END -->